Wilko01/Radiator_fans/README.md

 Use a 1k resistor behind RPM.
 If not then the other fans keep spinning when off.
 Power lines red and black are 24AWG, Rest is 28AWG.
 Cables to connect the modules are 24AWG as that is easier to connect the (Dupont) JST pins to.

+The code can be found at the end of this page.
+Specifics like the modification of the temperature sensor address are described at the code block.

 ### Parts